Navigating a Remote HPC System

 Once you have completed these steps, you will have the tools needed to continue with this course.

 We will carry out our example using one of the Digital Alliance clusters.
-If you are following this course from*somewhere else in the world, the process is typically very similar.
+If you are following this course and do not have access to the Alliance clusters, the process is very similar.
 As mentioned earlier, the only requirement by the SSH-client is the address of the remote machine.
-It will look something like username@hostname where:
+It will look something like username@hostname

-• username: your personal username (from the Digital Research Alliance of Canada).
+: your personal username (from the Digital Research Alliance of Canada).@

-• @: separates the local personal ID and the address of the remote machine.
+: separates the local personal ID and the address of the remote machine.hostname

 Go ahead, open a terminal window (or MobaXterm) and type (using your own username):